itsShinobi/Datum-Tech-Academic-Data-Analysis/README.md

 # Datum-Tech-Academic-Data-Analysis
 Datum Tech faces several challenges that require a detailed analysis of its academic data.
 They recently moved their data to a database and need a data analyst to manipulate it and extract meaningful insight.

+# 📊 Datum Tech Academic Data Analysis

-## 🏫 Project Overview
+## 🏩 Project Overview
-Datum Tech is a leading data platform known for its academic technological excellence.
+Datum Tech is a leading data platform known for its academic excellence in technology.
 They offer a variety of programs across multiple departments.
 However, they face challenges in managing and analyzing student performance, course popularity, and departmental insights.
-This SQL-based analysis provides actionable insights to improve student success and optimize course distribution.
+This SQL-based analysis aims to provide actionable insights to improve student success and optimize course distribution.

 ## 🎯 Objectives
 - Identify patterns in student performance to enhance learning outcomes.